 RCD Authentication

-The RCD-AS shall perform RCD authentication as specified in [draft-ietf-stir-passport-rcd].
+The RCD authentication service shall perform RCD authentication as specified in [draft-ietf-stir-passport-rcd].

-The RCD-AS shall populate the “rcd” PASSporT “orig”, “dest”, and “iat” claims with the same procedures as specified for the ‘shaken’ PASSporT defined in [ATIS-1000074-E].
+The RCD authentication service shall populate the “rcd” PASSporT “orig”, “dest”, and “iat” claims with the same procedures as specified for the ‘shaken’ PASSporT defined in [ATIS-1000074].

-The RCD-AS shall include an “rcd” claim containing a “nam” key with a “nam” key value that is set as follows:
+The RCD authentication service shall include an “rcd” claim containing a “nam” key with a “nam” key value that is set as follows:

 The P-Asserted-Identity header field display name parameter value shall be used, if present, otherwise the From header field display name parameter value shall be used.